-

 EXTENSIONS

-- You're relieved of the burden of the hat only if another player gets the hat, or when the round ends.
+- There's only one hat, so you're relieved of the burden only if another player gets the hat, or otherwise when the round ends.

 -